ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 Use Viewmodel

 - String conversion (unless it can be shared across many views)
-- When you just want to combine other data
-For the completeness of this section here is a simple converter that also use the parameter to convert an enum value into a boolean value.
+- When you just want to combine other properties from your viewmodel For the completeness of this section here is a simple converter that also use the parameter to convert an enum value into a boolean value.
 This converter can be used for a flag enum property that could be bound to a checkbox for exemple.

 > For simplicity I have added an enum here, but indeed it doesn't makes sense in production code !